Some facts about the optimality of the LSE in the Gaussian sequence model with convex constraint: Examples

 \section{Examples}

 In this section, we consider several examples in order to illustrate the utility of the theory we laid out in Section \ref{main:results:sec}.
 While some of the examples we consider are well known, the techniques we use to obtain these results are mostly distinct from existing techniques.
-In addition, we also exhibit many new results including counterexamples to Corollary \ref{cool:corollary} and Proposition \ref{main:theorem}, and new classes of examples where the LSE is suboptimal.
-A very useful tool for studying the local entropy was proved by \citet{yang1999information} in their Lemma 3.
-Since we will be using it repeatedly, we restate it here.
+In addition, we also exhibit many new results including counterexamples to Corollary \ref{cool:corollary} and Proposition \ref{proposition:first:sufficient:condition}, and new classes of examples where the LSE is suboptimal.
+We will repeatedly apply the following useful result from \citet{yang1999information} to study the local entropy.

 \begin{lemma}[{\cite[Lemma 3]{yang1999information}}] For any set $K$ we have,

 \end{lemma}